 Common areas such as hallways, lounges, and lobbies are for the sole use of residents and their guests.
 Sleeping overnight in common areas is prohibited.
 Students are responsible for maintaining a clean environment while using the common areas, which includes not abandoning personal belongings in the area.
-Items left unattended may be discarded.
+Items left unattended may be discarded and fines will be assessed.